refat-pasha/CODSOFT/README.md

 # CODSOFT
- this is for my internship repository. the task file should be here
+ this is for my online internship(which is a a fraud i didnt know that) repository. the task file should be here